Mumbai–Ahmedabad high-speed rail corridor: Depots

 The corridor uses three depots at Sabarmati and Surat in Gujarat, and Thane in Maharashtra.
 The depots were designed based on the operations at Japan's Sendai and Kanazawa depots for Shinkansen.
 The Sabarmati depot is spread over an area of 80 hectares and serves as the main depot for the line.
 It also houses the operation control centre for the corridor.
 The Thane depot is spread over an area of 60 hectares.
 The Sabarmati and Thane depots contain washing plants, inspection bays, sheds, workshops, and stabling lines for regular maintenance of trains.
-The Surat depot is the smallest with an area of 44 hectares.
+The Surat depot is the smallest, with an area of 44 hectares.
 It contains basic facilities for train maintenance.

-All depots contain reservoirs for rainwater harvesting and collected water is passed through treatment plants within the depot before being re-used for washing trainsets.
+All depots contain reservoirs for rainwater harvesting, and collected water is passed through treatment plants within the depot before being reused for washing trainsets.
 Depots also have recharge pits for recharging water back into the earth.
 The Thane and Surat depots are also capable of recycling and reusing effluent and sewage water.
 Bio-waste from the trains is stored in tanks onboard and removed at depots, where it is then treated in sewage treatment plants.